Mortgage

 Deed-in-lieu of foreclosure

-A deed-in-lieu of foreclosure, also called a mortgage release, is where you voluntarily transfer the ownership of your home to your lender, to get rid of your mortgage balance without having to repay.
+A deed-in-lieu of foreclosure (also called a mortgage release) is where you voluntarily transfer ownership of your home to your lender.
+This allows you to get rid of your mortgage balance without repaying it.

-Once you have decided that this option might be best for you, reach out to your lender to determine your eligibility.
-If they agree that this may be the best option for you, then the process can be completed in as little as 90 days, according to Fannie Mae.
+Once you’ve decided that this option might be best for you, reach out to your lender to determine your eligibility.
+If they agree that this may be the best option for you, the process can be completed in around 90 days.

 Foreclosure